-Organized in 1999 to foster the formation and growth of national and regional organizations to promote the fire sprinkler concept around the world, the International Fire Sprinkler Association (IFSA) has distributed millions of US dollars in funding to efforts in many parts of the world.
+Organized in 1999 to foster the formation and growth of national and regional organizations to promote the fire sprinkler concept around the world, the International Fire Suppression Alliance (IFSA) has distributed millions of US dollars in funding to efforts in many parts of the world.

 United Kingdom – For a number of years the IFSA provided grants to the National Fire Sprinkler Network, a broad-based group in the UK that seeks to expand requirements for fire sprinkler protection.
 The Network achieved its greatest successes with its campaigns to lower the threshold for sprinkler system requirements in retail buildings and for mandatory sprinkler protection of schools.
 Another recipient of past support from IFSA was the Fire Sprinkler Association (FSA).
 Their efforts resulted in raising the profile of residential sprinkler protection with burn demonstrations, training courses, and the development of British Standards for residential sprinklers and their installation.
 The IFSA has also supported several initiatives of the British Automatic Fire Sprinkler Association (BAFSA), including the documentation of an important cost/benefit study of high-rise retrofit in 2011, the Callow Mount project.